Xaxis/jquery.php/README.md

 ### Initialization
 After we have included jquery and jquery.php in the head of our document we must call the init method.
-The path where the backend func_request library must be specified.
-User defined functions are setup here.
+The path where request_handler.php exists must be specified.
 We provide the names of all user defined functions we want to use in a space delimited list.

 ```javascript
 P('init',